JohnLCaron/rlauxe/README.md

 For any given contest, the sequence of ballots/CVRS to be used by that contest is fixed when the PRNG is chosen.

-In a multi-contest audit, at each round, the estimate of the number of ballots needed for each contest is calculated = n, and the first n ballots in the contest's sequence are sampled.
+In a multi-contest audit, at each round, the estimate n of the number of ballots needed for each contest is calculated, and the first n ballots in the contest's sequence are sampled.
 The total set of ballots sampled in a round is just the union of the individual contests' set.
 The extra efficiency of a multi-contest audit comes when the same ballot is chosen for more than one contest.